-When a company takes threat modeling seriously as part of an overall security development process, it can have a huge impact.
-I saw first-hand working with the Windows Security team back when I was at Microsoft Research in the early 2000s, and things have come a long way since then.
+When a company takes threat modeling seriously as part of an overall security development process, it can have a huge impact — the comments on Dan Kaminkski’s Summer of Worms Facebook thread highlight how this played out at Microsoft in the early 2000s.
+Things have come a long way since then.
 Today there are books, checklists, tutorials, tools, and even games about how to do it well (although there are still plenty of companies who prefer to ignore the risks).

 In the security and privacy contexts, threat modeling developed as a predictable methodology to recognize and analyze technical shortcomings of software systems.
 And when compared with security and privacy threat modeling, systems have lagged in developing similarly consistent, robust approaches to online conflict.

 Indeed.
 The Open Web Application Security Project’s Application Threat Modeling page discusses things like decomposing the application into components, identify the data that need to be protected, and focusing on trust boundaries between running processes.
 It doesn’t have much at all to say about the people who are in the system.
 There’s similarly no mention of important categories of other social and user harms like online conflict, harassment, computational propaganda, and influencing elections.

 To be clear: this isn’t a fundamental limitation of threat modeling, it’s just what’s been emphasized to date.
 And although the work’s still at a relatively early stage, several people are working on extending threat modeling or similar techniques to these social threats.